Tyrrrz/Tyrrrz.me/src/data/blog-posts/monadic-parser-combinators/Post.md

 For obvious reasons, a computer can't inherently detect patterns like that.
 After all, it only sees a seemingly random sequence of bytes: `31 32 33 20 34 35 36 2E 39 37`.

 As we're dealing with text, we need some way to analyze it.
-To do that, we essentially need to produce the same set of syntactic components that we were able to see naturally:
+To do that, we essentially need to programmatically produce the same set of syntactic components that we are able to see naturally:

 ```csharp
 new SyntacticComponents[]